“Our daily decisions and habits have a huge impact upon both our levels of happiness and success.” —Shawn Achor

-As investment's social policy could cause it to forgo opportunities to gain exposure to certain industries, companies, sectors or regions of the economy which could cause it to underperform similar portfolios that do not operate under a social policy.
+An investment’s social policy could cause it to forgo opportunities to gain exposure to certain industries, companies, sectors or regions of the economy which could cause it to underperform similar portfolios that do not have a social policy.
 There is no guarantee that any investment strategy will be successful.
-Risks associated with investing in Environmental, Social, and Governance (ESG)-related strategies can also include a lack of consistency in approach and a lack of transparency in manager methodologies.
+Risks associated with investing in Environmental, Social, and Governance (ESG)- related strategies can also include a lack of consistency in approach and a lack of transparency in manager methodologies.

-Some ESG investments may be depenedent on government tax incentives and subsides and on political support for certain environmental technologies and companies.
-There may also be challenges such as a limited number of issuers and lack of a robust secondary market.
+Some ESG investments may be dependent on government tax incentives and subsidies and on political support for certain environmental technologies and companies.
+There may also be challenges such as a limited number of issuers and the lack of a robust secondary market.
 There are many factors to consider when choosing an investment portfolio and ESG data is only one of those components.
-Investers should not place undue reliance on ESG principles when selecting an Investment.
+Investors should not place undue reliance on ESG principles when selecting an investment.